imgolash/GolashBoy-Virtual-Assistant/README.md

 # GolashBoy-Virtual-Assistant
-It is a python based my private assistant project which helps me to send email, play music ,open my Google ,Youtube, Hackerrank etc. It also wishes me in microsoft voice (voice-sapi5) according to the time (eg. Good Afternoon Himanshu Sir Have Your Lunch or not, during the time period of 12 noon to 6 p.m. etc.)  Used Libraries:-pyttsx3,Speech_recognition,datetime ,wikipedia,smtplib etc..
+It is my python-based private desktop assistant project named- “MALGO” which helps me to send Email, Play Music, Open Google, YouTube, LinkedIn, GitHub, Tell me about the current time, etc. It can search for anything from Wikipedia through voice commands.
+It can greet me according to time if time is in between 12 noon to 6 p.m. then it says Good Afternoon Sir Have Your Lunch or not, in Microsoft Agent voice [API used-sapi5].
+It can also send WhatsApp messages through voice command to any phone number which you enter in the code.
+I am also using energy and pause threshold concepts to minimize the surrounding noise so that it can easily recognize our voice within that range.
+Have you ever wondered how cool it would be to have your own A.I. assistant?
+Imagine how easier it would be to send emails without typing a single word, doing Wikipedia searches without opening web browsers, and performing many other daily tasks like playing music with the help of a single voice command.
+I can take a screenshot of my screen through voice command and save it to my local storage as well.
+I can also use as many modules using pip install command in the future.
+Using Libraries: -
+pyttsx3, Speech-recognition, DateTime, Wikipedia, smtplib, Pywhatkit (For WhatsApp Messaging Automation), webbrowser, datetime, etc.
+So, it is very much helpful in the tasks which we all are doing or performing on a regular basis.